fortrabbit/blog/billing-research-2024.md

 During my research I was looking for an article like the one you are reading now.
 Unfortunately, search results are all crowded with advertising driven comparison websites.
 But on [Reddit r/php I discovered Billabear](https://www.reddit.com/r/PHP/comments/1e9angm/billabear_a_symfony_powered_subscription/).

-I had a call with founder Ian.
+I had a call with founder Iain.
 He is working on this for three years and knows his domain very well.
 The service offers a comprehensive feature set.
 The pricing scheme seems to perfectly fit businesses of our size.
 I am digging his build in public approach, [discussions on GitHub](https://github.com/billabear/billabear/discussions).

 - It's build with Symfony
 - Made in Berlin 🐻